breez/breez-sdk-liquid-docs/src/guide/lnurl_pay_service.md

 ```
 https://app.domain.com/lnurlpay/invoice?amount=1000
 ```
 An additional push notification is triggered to send the invoice request to the app.
-Then the app replied with the bolt11 invoice data.
+Then the app responds with the bolt11 invoice data.

 ### Step 5: Paying the invoice
 In the last step, the payer pays the received bolt11 invoice.
 Follow the steps [here](/notifications/getting_started.md) to receive payments via push notifications.